 Where to Go

 Most travelers visiting Slovenia will start or end their holiday in Ljubljana for a little cultural exploration: great restaurants, historic and trendy neighborhoods, and plenty of venues offering artistic performances, dance, music, and theater.
-Ljubljana is also a great jumping off point for the nearby ski slopes still seeing action in the mountains north of the city, like Kravec Ski Resort.
-Though keep in mind of road closures due to snowy conditions, the Vršič Pass in the Julian Alps for one is likely closed.
+Ljubljana is also a great jumping-off point for the nearby ski slopes still seeing action in the mountains north of the city, like Kravec Ski Resort.
+Though keep in mind road closures due to snowy conditions, the Vršič Pass in the Julian Alps, for one, is likely closed.